Global Medical REIT: An Unwarranted Divergence From The Peers

 Currently, none of our patients or employees have been infected.
 Because the majority of admissions to our specialty hospitals follows a traditional hospital admission, we are at low risk for admitting a patient who is infected without knowing it.
 For the limited number of patients directly admitted from the community, we have a robust screening process conducted prior to accepting the admissions.
 However, should a COVID-19 positive patient require the specific care delivered in our hospitals, we have a reputation and history of highly effective Infection Control and Prevention with active protocols and practices in place.

-And this statements really supports the argument that Kindred will not suspend its leases:
+And these statements really support the argument that Kindred will not suspend its leases:

 We are committed to be a strong partner in helping to reduce the spread of COVID-19, and where necessary, to deliver life-saving respiratory solutions to COVID-19 patients in a tightly-controlled, protected medical environment by clinicians with a long history of infection control.